LN-Zap/bitcoin-blended-fee-estimator/README.md

 Here are the available configuration options:

 - `server.port`: The port on which the server runs.
 Default is `3000`.
 - `esplora.hostname`: The hostname of the Esplora API instance to connect to.
-Default is `blockstream.api`.
+Default is `blockstream.info`.
-- `mempool.hostname`: The hostname of the mempool.space instance to connect to.
+- `mempool.hostname`: The hostname of the Mempool instance to connect to.
 Default is `mempool.space`.
 - `mempool.depth`: The number of blocks to use for mempool-based fee estimates.
 Default is `6`.
 Valid options are `1`, `3`, and `6`.
 - `settings.feeMultiplier`: The multiplier to apply to the fee estimates.
 Default is `1` (a conservative approach to ensure that the fee estimates are always slightly higher than the raw estimates).
 - `cache.stdTTL`: The standard time to live in seconds for every generated cache element.
 Default is `15`.